-WORKERS NEED A FEDERAL PAID SICK LEAVE LAW
+WORKERS NEED A FEDERAL PAID SICK LEAVE LAW: LESSONS FROM COVID-19

-JAMES\ works at a staffing agency in Florida.
-In September, he tested positive for COVID-19 and needed to quarantine for almost a month.
+JAMES works at a staffing agency in Florida.
+In September, he tested positive for COVID-19 and needed to quarantine.
 His employer refused to provide him with any paid time off or emergency paid sick time, although he had worked for the company for nearly 2 years.